CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection

 \subsection{Unsupervised Time Series Representation}

 The demonstration of substantial performance by unsupervised representation learning across a wide range of fields, such as computer vision~\cite{chen2020simple, milbich2020unsupervised}, natural language processing~\cite{logeswaran2018}, and speech recognition~\cite{xu2021}, has made it a desirable technique.
 In the realm of time series, methods like TKAE~\cite{bianchi2019learning} and TST~\cite{zerveas2021} have been suggested.
 While these methods have made significant contributions, some of them face challenges with scalability for exceptionally long time series or encounter difficulties in modelling complex time series.
 To overcome these limitations, methods such as TNC~\cite{tonekaboni2021} and T-Loss~\cite{franceschi2019} have been proposed.
-They leverage time-based negative sampling, triplet loss, and local smoothness of signals for the purpose of learning multivariate time series representations that are scalable.
+They leverage time-based negative sampling, triplet loss, and local smoothness of signals for the purpose of learning scalable MTS representations.
 Despite their merits, these methods often limit their universality by learning representations of particular semantic tiers, relying on significant assumptions regarding invariance during transformations.
-Recent studies, such as RoSAS \cite{xu2023rosas}, have advanced outlier detection in datasets beyond time series by utilising triplet loss.
+Recent studies, such as RoSAS \cite{xu2023rosas}, have outlier detection in datasets beyond time series by utilising triplet loss.